fastai/course-v3/docs/deployment_zeit.md

 ---
-title: "Deploying on Zeit"
+title: "Deploying on Vercel"
 sidebar: home_sidebar
 ---

 ## THIS IS NOT WORKING

-*Unfortunately Zeit changed their API in a way that broke all fastai deployments.
+*Unfortunately Vercel changed their API in a way that broke all fastai deployments.
 We suggest using an alternative service, such as render.com*

 <img alt="" src="/images/zeit/zeit_now.png" class="screenshot">

-This is quick guide to deploy your trained models using the [Now](https://zeit.co/now) service from [Zeit](https://zeit.co/).
+This is quick guide to deploy your trained models using the [Vercel Now](https://vercel.com/now) service from [Vercel](https://vercel.com/).
 This guide comes with a starter app deploying Jeremy's Bear Image Classification model form Lesson 2.

 ## One-time setup

-### Install Now's CLI (Command Line Interface)
+### Install Vercel Now's CLI (Command Line Interface)

 ```bash
 sudo apt install npm # if not already installed